orthanc-mirrors/orthanc-book/Sphinx/source/faq/transfer-atomicity.rst

-Orthanc Rest API
+Orthanc REST API
 ----------------

-When transferring a study through the Orthanc Rest API, each instance is transferred individually.
+When transferring a study through the Orthanc REST API, each instance is transferred individually.
 Therefore, on server side, if the transfer is interrupted, the destination has no way to know that the study has been fully transmitted or not.